the-crypt-keeper/can-ai-code/README.md

 **10/22** Update vLLM to 0.2.1-post1 and transformers to 4.34.1.
 Deprecate original MIT llm-awq interviewer, replaced by vLLM/AutoAWQ.

 **10/06** Evaluate stabilityai/stablelm-3b-4e1t, not bad for a base model fine-tunes should be solid.

-**9/28** Upgrade vLLM to 0.2.0.
-Evaluate uukuguy/speechless-llama2-hermes-orca-platypus-wizardlm-13b.
-Evaluate Mistral-0.1 family FP16 via vLLM.

-**9/27** Evaluate Mistral-0.1 family via GGUF, solid performance for 7B models they both pass in both languages.

-**9/27** Pulled up transformers, autogptq, vLLM and AWQ to their latest versions. vLLM now supports "AutoAWQ" format models, with TheBloke-Phind-CodeLlama-34B-v2-AWQ being the first model evaluated like this (along with the GGUF 4- and 5- bit versions).
-Note that it seems these new AutoAWQ models dont work with the old awq runtime, and only support the g128 flavor of the AWQ format.
-For completeness we also evaluate TheBloke-Phind-CodeLlama-34B-v2-GPTQ but its very, very bad compared to both AWQ and GGUF, it gets stuck repeating tokens and cannot escape.

 ## Test Suites